noahwons/Calcly/README.md

    ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions, feedback, or suggestions, please reach out to us at your.email@example.com.
+For questions, feedback, or suggestions, please reach out to me at noahwons@gmail.com

 ---